4 min read

 Contact State Representatives

-Hopefully, legislators on Capitol Hill will resolve this conflict between state and federal officials before any legal action is taken against cannabis retailers.
+Hopefully, legislators on Capitol Hill will resolve this conflict between state and federal officials.
+Ideally, they will act before any legal action is taken against cannabis retailers.
 Dispensary owners can voice their concerns by contacting their state representatives.

-It’s important for Congress to understand that cannabis retailers are providing a service that was approved by voters and must be respected.
-Reach out to senators, governors, and representatives and encourage them to act on behalf of the their constituency and the cannabis industry.
-Many of politicians in states with legal cannabis are already fighting back but need to be reminded how important this issue is to marijuana related businesses.
+It is important for Congress to understand the stakes.
+Cannabis retailers provide a service that voters approved, and that service deserves respect.
+Reach out to senators, governors, and representatives.
+Then encourage them to act on behalf of their constituency and the cannabis industry.
+Many politicians in states with legal cannabis are already fighting back.
+However, they need reminding how important this issue is to marijuana-related businesses.

 Support State Cannabis Organizations

-Every state that has approved either medical or recreational marijuana has a non-profit cannabis organization that was created to support and inform the industry.
+Every state with legal medical or recreational marijuana has a non-profit cannabis organization.
+These groups were created to support and inform the industry.
 California’s CCIA continues to work with legislators and licensing authorities to create a successful and regulated marijuana industry.

 They have issued the following statement in response to Jeff Sessions decision: